mellaadaktary/2420-Assignment1/README.md

 ```bash
 doctl auth init
 ```
+`doctl` is the Command-Line Interface for DigitalOcean `auth` deals with authentication-related tasks
+`init` initializes the authentication process

-after running this command doctl will ask for the person access token
+after running this command doctl will ask for the personal access token

-11. paste it into the prompt and press enter after this step run:
+11. paste it into the prompt and press enter

+after this step run:
 ```bash
 doctl account get
 ```
+^explanation
 if everything went successfully you should see an output that says this
 ![[doctl account get.png]]